Kucha: Kizil Caves

 The Kizil Caves lie about 70 km northwest of Kucha and were included within the rich fourth-century kingdom of Kucha.
 The caves claim origins from the royal family of ancient Kucha, specifically a local legend involving Princess Zaoerhan, the daughter of the King of Kucha.
 While out hunting, the princess met and fell in love with a local mason.
 When the mason approached the king to ask for permission to marry the princess, the king was appalled and vehemently against the union.
 He told the young man he would not grant permission unless the mason carved 1000 caves into the local hills.
 Determined, the mason went to the hills and began carving in order to prove himself to the king.
 After three years and carving 999 caves, he died from the exhaustion of the work.
 The distraught princess found his body, and grieved herself to death, and now, her tears are said to be current waterfalls that cascade down some of the cave's rock faces.

 Coinage

-A "Han Gui bilingual Wu Zhu coin" (漢龜二體五銖錢) produced by the Kingdom of Kucha with both a Chinese and what is presumed to be a Kuśiññe inscription.
+A "Han Qiu bilingual Wu Zhu coin" (漢龜二體五銖錢) produced by the Kingdom of Kucha with both a Chinese and what is presumed to be a Kuśiññe inscription.

 From around the third or fourth century Kucha began the manufacture of Wu Zhu (五銖) cash coins inspired by the diminutive and devalued Wu Zhu's of the post-Han dynasty era in Chinese history.
 It is very likely that the cash coins produced in Kucha predate the Kaiyuan Tongbao (開元通寳) and that the native production of coins stopped sometime after the year 621 when the Wu Zhu cash coins were discontinued in China proper.
 The coinage of Kucha includes the "Han Qiu bilingual Wu Zhu coin" (漢龜二體五銖錢, hàn qiū èr tǐ wǔ zhū qián) which has a yet undeciphered text belonging to a language spoken in Kucha.